-Senior High School: Only about 37% of boys and 32% of girls who finish junior high school transitioned to senior high school in 2011/12.
+Senior High School: Only about 37% of boys and 32% of girls who finish junior high school transitioned to senior high school in 2011/2012.
 The gross enrollment ratio stood at 39.7% for boys and 34.4% for girls in the same year.
 Although such measures as rehabilitation of senior high school facilities including construction of female dormitories have encouraged female students to attend school, it is pointed out that the efforts to enhance girls' enrollment is mainly concentrated at the basic education level without establishing links with the post-basic education level.

-&lt;sup>53 World Bank (2010) and Camfed Ghana (2011) indicate that capitation grants had a significant impact in the first year; however, there has been a limited impact on dropouts and educational outcomes.
+53 World Bank (2010) and Camfed Ghana (2011) indicate that capitation grants had a significant impact in the first year; however, there has been a limited impact on dropouts and educational outcomes.

-&lt;sup>54 World Bank (2010), "Education in Ghana, Improving Equity, Efficiency and Accountability of Education Service Delivery", p.16
+54 World Bank (2010), "Education in Ghana - Improving Equity, Efficiency and Accountability of Education Service Delivery", p.16 ibid.

-&lt;sup>56 MOWAC, "Sector Medium Term Development Plan (SMTDP) (2010 - 2013) Latest Version 22nd November"
+56 Ministry of Women and Children's Affairs, "Sector Medium Term Development Plan (SMTDP) (2010 -